-Several fair housing organizations have conducted investigations of housing developers that do not comply with the requirements of the 1988 Fair Housing Amendments Act to construct accessible multi-family housing.
-Investigations of several large builders and developers has resulted in more than \$26 million in retrofits to 15,000+ units to make them accessible and more than \$5 million in grants to help people with disabilities make their current home or apartment accessible in more than 35 states.
+Several fair housing organizations have conducted investigations of housing developers that do not comply with the requirements of the 1988 Fair Housing Amendments Act to construct accessible multifamily housing.
+Investigations of several large builders and developers have resulted in more than \$26 million in retrofits to 15,000+ units to make them accessible and more than \$5 million in grants to help people with disabilities make their current home or apartment accessible in more than 35 states.

 The National Fair Housing Alliance coordinated design and construction testing in 19 states involving the A.G.
 Spanos Company, the fourth largest builder in the country.
-A federal lawsuit alleging Spanos built inaccessible properties since 1991 was filed in 2007 by NFHA and four local fair housing organizations in Marin and Napa, CA, Atlanta, and Melbourne, FL.
+A federal lawsuit alleging Spanos built inaccessible properties since 1991was filed in 2007 by NFHA and four local fair housing organizations in Marin and Napa, Calif.; Atlanta, Ga.; and Melbourne, Fla.
 The settlement includes more than 13,200 apartments retrofitted; \$750,000 to provide grants for people to retrofit their home or apartment; \$4.2 million national retrofit fund to make grants through local disability advocacy groups to renters and homeowners to make their current home accessible; and \$40,000 for a white paper identifying future needs for visitability ordinances.